brodyhart225-lgtm/Shoot-To-Kill/README.md

 License

-This project is currently unlicensed — feel free to modify and use it.
+This project is currently under an MIT license — feel free to modify and use it via their rules.

 --------------------------